chaoliu-cl/Goodreader/paper/paper.md

 # Statement of Need

 Computational approaches to text analysis are increasingly important in humanities and social science education, yet many students and educators face significant barriers to entry.
-Traditional literary analysis relies on close reading (Brooks, 1947; Byron, 2021), surveys (Busselle & Bilandzic, 2009; Miall & Kuiken, 1995), and small-scale content analysis (Filipović, 2018; Suico et al., 2023), while large-scale computational methods often demand extensive programming skills.
+Traditional literary analysis relies on close reading [@Brooks1947; @Byron2021], surveys [@Busselle2009; @Miall1995], and small-scale content analysis [@Filipovic2018; @Suico2023], while large-scale computational methods often demand extensive programming skills.
 This gap between theoretical understanding and practical application can hinder broader adoption of computational techniques in related fields.
-The Goodreader R package fills this gap by providing an accessible tool for retrieving and analyzing book reviews from Goodreads (https://www.goodreads.com/), the world's largest site for readers and book recommendations.
+The Goodreader R package fills this gap by providing an accessible tool for retrieving and analyzing book reviews from Goodreads ([https://www.goodreads.com/](https://www.goodreads.com/)), the world's largest site for readers and book recommendations.
 By eliminating the need for advanced technical expertise, Goodreader enables educators and students to engage with real-world textual data in meaningful ways.

 Additionally, existing text analysis tools primarily focus on general sentiment analysis or topic modeling, often without domain-specific applications relevant to literature and the social sciences.
 While platforms such as Twitter and news archives are commonly used for text mining exercises, few educational tools are tailored specifically for studying literary reception and public engagement with books.
-Goodreader addresses this limitation by offering structured functions for collecting, processing, and analyzing crowdsourced book reviews, and students could use these reviews to better understand reading preferences across different demographics (Thelwall & Kousha, 2017), assess the impact of book awards on reader reception (Peters, 2023), or explore the relationship between literary style and reader engagement (Koolen et al., 2022).
+Goodreader addresses this limitation by offering structured functions for collecting, processing, and analyzing crowdsourced book reviews, and students could use these reviews to better understand reading preferences across different demographics [@Thelwall2017], assess the impact of book awards on reader reception [@Peters2023], or explore the relationship between literary style and reader engagement [@Koolen2022].
 Goodreader is particularly designed to support courses in digital humanities, data-driven literary studies, marketing research, and social science methodologies.

 In an educational setting, *Goodreader* can serve multiple purposes: